 But you can make it safe by restricting the volume and time your little one is using them.

-How to Choose the Right Headphones
+How to Choose the Best Headphones for Kids

 When deciding which headphones you should buy, keep some of the above in mind.
 But your child will probably tell you to include the next pointer.